MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-machine-learning-services-container.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-linuxonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-linuxonly.md)]

-This tutorial demonstrates how to build a Docker container with SQL Server Machine Learning Services and run Machine Learning scripts from Transact-SQL.
+This tutorial demonstrates how to build a Docker container by using SQL Server Machine Learning Services, and how to run Machine Learning scripts from Transact-SQL.
+Coverage includes the following tasks:

 > [!div class="checklist"]
 > * Clone the mssql-docker repository.